josephrocca/singapore-rental-price-visualisations/README.md

 # Singapore Rental Price Visualisations
-Singapore rental price visualisations based on public data pulled from Property Guru.
+A simple data collector and visualiser for Singapore rental price data.
+The `propertyData.json` file contains data collected on Dec 29th 2020.
+I'm new to Singapore and am going to rent a place soon, so I was playing around with public rental data as part of my decision process.
+Figured that I might as well throw the data into a Leaflet map and make it public.

 ## Demo